 The first, which may seem far too obvious, is student discounts.
 Aside from the typical places like Asos, Topshop and Missguided, there are countless others offering deals.

-Many students choose to purchase an NUS card (£12 for 1 year) as they have a wider range of discounts such as 20% of National Express and 10% off Co-op, but I personally just use UNiDAYS (free) and have never found that lacking – 10% off Superdrug is also exclusive to UNiDAYS, which I use a lot.
+Many students choose to purchase a Totum card (£14.99 for 1 year) as they have a wider range of discounts such as 20% of National Express and 10% off Co-op.

 It’s so convenient to have it all in an app because you can easily search to see if there is a discount available before you buy something when you’re out and about.
-They’re also have their own student budgeting advice sections which discusses FAQs.
+They also have their own student budgeting advice sections which include FAQs.

-Some of our favourites were Ask Italian (40% off on Mondays and Tuesdays), Pizza Express & Zizzi (30% off, excluding Friday & Saturday).
-Byron Burger also offer an increased discount of 30% off fairly frequently, so that’s worth looking out for.
+Some of our favourites were Ask Italian (30% off), Pizza Express (30% off) and Zizzi (40% off).
+Byron Burger also offers an increased discount of 30% off fairly frequently, so that’s worth looking out for.
 These restaurants are in really snazzy buildings in York too, so it makes for a nice evening.
-Not to solely focus on chains though, because York is well-known for its multitude of amazing independent eateries, a lot of them with very reasonable prices.
+Not to solely focus on chains though because York is well-known for its multitude of amazing independent eateries and a lot of them have very reasonable prices.

 2-4-1 cocktails are rife in York, if you know where to go and when.
 Our go-to is Turtle Bay – it’s a great crowd-pleaser and you can’t beat the drinks menu!
 It’s one of the most unique, inventive cocktail menus I’ve ever had the pleasure to browse through (along with Evil Eye).
 Not to mention, the great vibe and amazing staff.
 Their 2-4-1 on cocktails are available almost all the time too, which is uncommon.